This is an example project that shows how to enable multi-service tracing using rust-tracing

 This project is structured as a Cargo workspace, comprising of three services, one common crate, and one client for making the calls to the service.

-- A simple command line client to invoke the RPCs.
+• maths-client - A simple command line client to invoke the RPCs.

-We use just to start and stop things and the available commands can be found in the justfile
+We use just to start and stop things and the available commands can be found in the justfile.

-- Kill all of the maths services.start-jaeger
+• stop - Kill all of the maths services.

-- Stops the Jaeger container.
+• stop-jaeger - Stops the Jaeger container.

-Jaeger can be accessed on http://localhost:16686/ and once you have started the services with $ just start
+Jaeger can be accessed on http://localhost:16686/ and once you have started the services with $ just start you can then invoke the client with as such:

 $ cargo run --bin maths-client -- add 5 7